bhavya-bugude/COMP_474_Project1/README.md

 This will start the command-line version of the chatbot where you can interact through the terminal.

 ### Graphical User Interface (ChatbotUI.py)
+To run this version of program, please create a virtual environment and install the requirements.txt files.
-Run the following command in your terminal:
+Then run the following command in your terminal:
 ```bash
 streamlit run ChatbotUI.py
 ```